smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 ### Script Branching Tools

 When following the steps described above in the how-to outline, consider the following tools that are available for defining and controlling Operator Replay script branching.

+- It is possible to create script steps that perform any one function available on a step, without actually sending a data string or a function key to the IBM i workstation processor.
+In fact, it is allowed to create a script step that does nothing, although the script analyzer flow chart tool will display a warning message if such a step is found.
+The LSAM script execution program continues to process step records and execute only the individual instructions found on each step; it will not respond to the current workstation screen format until either a string to send or a function key to send is found in a step.
+Once a function key to send is found, processing for the current screen format is completed and any subsequent steps in the script will be assumed to apply to the next screen format received.

+#### Using Control Strings to Manage Script Flow

 - A script step can be made optional by specifying a **Top** and/or **Bottom Control string** and setting the no-match option to S=Skip.
 If a step is skipped, the script execution program assumes that the next step in the script will process the current screen format that has been received.
 A pair of sequential script steps that both test the same control string could be set to opposite rules (one equal  and one not equal), creating two different responses to the same screen format.
 Similarly, an unlimited set of sequential script steps could be defined that would each perform a different response, depending on the control string comparison results.
 However, when multiple steps are created to respond to a single screen format, it is critical that only one step will be allowed to send the final function key (or <**Enter**> key) that completes the response to the screen, because once a function is sent, the screen format is no longer active in the IBM i workstation buffer.